zekaryas1/notes/docs/System design/System design Interview notes/01 - INTRO/2 How to scale database.md

 - Database replication can be used in many database management systems
 - ![](https://miro.medium.com/max/1400/1*x0rxTJ4wxdWOnmLNmWm-kQ.png)
 - master/slave(leader/follower) database replication is one of the easiest database replication technique
-	- purpose of master
+	- Purpose of master
 		- only supports write operations
 		- handles only insert, delete and update commands
-	- purpose of slave
+	- Purpose of slave
 		- get copies of the data from master database
 		- handles only read operation
 	- How many master or slave nodes do we need